rails/rails/guides/source/association_basics.md

 @customer.orders.clear
 ```

-WARNING: Objects will be delete if they're associated with `dependent: :destroy`, just like `dependent: :delete_all`.
+WARNING: Objects will be deleted if they're associated with `dependent: :destroy`,
+just like `dependent: :delete_all`.

 ##### `collection.empty?`